 Do you ever feel like you’re always hiring?

 This constant cycle of recruitment and turnover is a classic sign of poor Attrition Management.
 You spend countless hours crafting job descriptions, sifting through resumes, and interviewing candidates.
-Just when you think you’ve found the perfect fit, another key player announces they’re moving on.
-Suddenly, you’re back to square one, scrambling to fill the gap and wondering what went wrong.
+Just when you think you’ve found the perfect fit, another key player resigns, and you’re back to square one.

 This scenario is all too common for businesses today.
 A 2023 report by a Indeed found that nearly 60% of workers are open to new job opportunities, creating a highly competitive talent market.
 The pain of losing an employee is even sharper when it’s one of your top performers.

-Another study shows that replacing a single employee can cost 16-21% of their annual salary.
-This turnover takes their skills, experience, and institutional knowledge with them, incurring additional costs beyond recruitment.
+Research shows that replacing a single employee can cost 16-21% of their annual salary.
+This employee attrition takes their skills, experience, and institutional knowledge with them, incurring additional costs beyond recruitment.

-The high attrition can be incredibly frustrating and demoralizing.
+The high attrition rates can be incredibly frustrating and demoralising.
 It disrupts your team dynamics, slows down progress on projects, and can even damage your company culture.
-But here’s the good news: You don’t have to surrender yourself to this cycle.
-Just simply learn the concept of Attrition Management.
+But here’s the good news: you don’t have to surrender yourself to this cycle.
+Simply learn the concept of Attrition meaning in hr and learn how to manage it effectively.

 Table of Contents